-- Contributes to national educational improvement and development by supporting and facilitating staff participation in national examination marking and curriculum development - Shares resources and expertise with other educational establishments and provides training and support to teachers from out with the school - Shares resources and expertise with other Focus schools which are an affiliated group of independent Brethren schools.
-This includes supporting the schools by delivering GCSE and A-Level teaching via video conference lessons. - Makes its facilities available as an examination centre for external candidates, for example those being home-schooled, sitting OCR Text processing examinations.
-Typically eight external candidates will sit four or five of these examinations each year at the school. - Fundraises for other charitable organisations, including Mountain Rescue Committee of Scotland, MacMillan Cancer Support, British Red Cross, with a total of £6608 being raised in 2012/2013.
+- Contributes to national educational improvement and development by supporting and facilitating staff participation in national examination marking and curriculum development. - Shares resources and expertise with other Focus schools which are an affiliated group of independent Brethren schools.
+This includes supporting the schools by delivering GCSE and A-Level teaching via video conference lessons, hosting young enterprise challenge and providing additional tuition for students outwith the school. - Makes its facilities available as an examination centre for external candidates, for example those being home-schooled, or undertaking GCSE/GCE examinations. - Fundraises for other charitable organisations, including MacMillan Cancer Support, Red Cross and British Heart Foundation.